Azilian: In Southern Iberia

 A culture very similar to the Azilian spread as well into Mediterranean Spain and southern Portugal.
 Because it lacked bone industry it is named distinctively as Iberian microlaminar microlithism.
 It was replaced by the so-called geometrical microlithism related to Sauveterrian culture.

 Genetics

 In a genetic study published in 2014, the remains of an Azilian male from the Grotte du Bichon were examined.
 He was found to be carrying the paternal haplogroup I2 and the maternal haplogroup U5b1h.

 Villalba-Mouco et al examined the remains of two males of the Azilian culture buried at the Late Upper Paleolithic site of Balma de Guilanyà, Catalonia, Spain c.
 11,380-9,990 BC.
 They were found to be carrying the paternal haplogroups I and C1a1a, and the maternal haplogroups U5b2a and U2'3'4'7'8'9.
-They had a significant genetic affinity to earlier individuals of the Magdalenian culture.
+They consisted of a mixture of ancestry between people from the preceding Magdalenian culture, as well as Villabruna/Western Hunter-Gatherer cluster, which shares affinities to people from the Middle East and Caucasus.